 Change can be challenging to get used to – let alone to have to tell others about.
 The good news is that having an honest conversation about where you are at can be a way of you asserting what your end goal is and why it matters to you.

-Surprisingly, talking to those around them about their decision to have a break from alcohol, is difficult.
+Surprisingly, talking to those around you about your decision to have a break from alcohol, is difficult.
 It may be that drinking to excess is part of their identity, or their social life involves drinking and drinking related activities.
+Read more tips here.

 Planning ahead for scenario’s where you might feel pressured is one of the secrets to success as you step towards sobriety.
 Sometimes you need a hand to help you plan for responses and situations to say ‘No’ and feel more in control of your decision to not drink.